 Since 2000, ESA and Japan have been working on an ambitious, dual spacecraft mission to explore Mercury.
 The mission is named in honour of Giuseppe "Bepi" Colombo (see above).

 BepiColombo comprises a carrier spacecraft, known as the Mercury Transfer Module (MTM), and two separate orbiters.
-ESA is building the Mercury Planetary Orbiter (MPO), while the Japanese space agency, JAXA, is contributing the Mercury Magnetospheric Orbiter (MMO).
+ESA built the Mercury Planetary Orbiter (MPO), while the Japanese space agency, JAXA, contributed the Mercury Magnetospheric Orbiter (also referred to as Mio).
 Once they enter orbit around the planet, they will carry out the most comprehensive exploration of Mercury and its environment ever undertaken.

 |BepiColombo Mercury Magnetospheric Orbiter.
 Credit: ESA/JAXA–G.Murakami|

-Scheduled for launch in October 2018, BepiColombo will take about seven years to reach Mercury.
-The carrier spacecraft will be driven by a highly efficient, low thrust, electric propulsion system that will steadily propel it along a series of arcs around the Sun.
+Launched on 20 October 2018, BepiColombo is on a seven-year journey to reach Mercury.
+The carrier spacecraft is driven by a highly efficient, low thrust, electric propulsion system that steadily propels it along a series of arcs around the Sun.
 The trajectory will also be modified by nine planetary flybys.

 BepiColombo will return to Earth's vicinity in April 2020, fly past Venus in 2020 and 2021, and then receive six gravity assists from Mercury itself between 2021 and 2025.